What is Long Exposure? capture better Long Exposure With Smartphone

 How to capture better Long Exposure With smartphones?

-before we dive deep into Long exposure photography with a smartphone, you need to understand some basic settings like ISO & shutter speed.
+Before we dive deep into Long-exposure photography with a smartphone, you need to understand some basic settings like ISO & shutter speed.

 ISO

-but there is one big problem with very high ISO and the problem is you’ll get more grainy or even totally overexposed images.
+But there is one big problem with very high ISO, and the problem is you’ll get more grainy or even totally overexposed images.

-when you try to shoot with very high ISO like 800-1600 with low shutter speed.
+When you try to shoot with very high ISO, like 800-1600, with low shutter speed.

 ISO and shutter-speed